Samantha2233/marta/README.md

 ![Application Screenshot](/public/screenshot.png)

-This application gives the user a list of train stations to select as their Starting Point.
+Marta Arrivals provides a list of train stations to select as a Starting Point.
-Once they have selected a Starting Point, the app will display the next arrival times of that station.
+Once a Starting Point is selected, arrival times of that station will be displayed.
+The user has the option to click the Refresh button which would update the countdown times.

 ## Features
 - Typeahead / dropdown inputs
-- Interactive SVG map (click on a station to select it)
+- Interactive SVG map
+- Refresh to see updated count down to arrivals

 ## Tech
 - Zustand